arn4b/arn4b/README.md

 * Exploring the depths of React, React Hooks and Redux.

-* Polishing up my CSS skills and learning Bootstrap, Material UI and Styled Components (still searching for my forte 😅)
+* Polishing up my CSS skills and learning Bootstrap, Material UI and Styled Components (still searching for my forte 😅).

-* Docker and Kubernetes
+* Docker and Kubernetes.

 ## 📫 Reach me at **arnabc1701@gmail.com**